-431 Melton Express, 23 December 1916, p.
+352 Melton Express, 23 December 1916, p.
 2; Janet Butler 2013, Kitty's War, University of Queensland Press, St Lucia, no page number.

-Figure 101 Oblique aerial view of Soldiers' Reserve looking west from Werribee River, c.
-1938-1940, showing the visually striking initial planting to the College Road boundary Source: Airspy Collection, State Library of Victoria

-Figure 102 Honour board, Little

-River Mechanics Hall.

-Source: Janet Butler,

-Kitty's War, 2013

-Figure 103 Shire of Werribee First World War honour board,

-Werribee RSL.

-Source: Wyndham History website:

-www.wyndhamhistory.net.au

-Other war-related heritage within the municipality includes a trophy of the First World War is the German howitzer gun that was obtained as a war trophy by the Allies in France in 1918.
-432 It was one of a large number of enemy guns shipped to Victoria after the war and distributed to local government areas across the state; another howitzer was given to the Soldiers' Memorial Hall in Werribee South but this has now been removed.

-432 Authentic Heritage Services Pty Ltd 2008, 'Veteran-related Heritage, Vol. 3, item no. 4529.
+353 Authentic Heritage Services Pty Ltd 2008, 'Veteran-related Heritage, Vol. 3, item no. 4529.

-There are a wide range of places in Wyndham that are associated with Second World War, including an abandoned munitions site in Truganina and several sites associated with military aircraft, including a satellite aerodrome and a RAAF hut, both in Werribee, and a bombing range in Tarneit.
-A33 A temporary work camp site of the RAAF/USAAF was established north of the Malby By-pass near Werribee in the early 1940s.
-There are also several military aircraft wreck sites off the coast, including an RAAF Spitfire Aircraft (wrecked 1942) and a Wirraway (lost 1950s).

-The memorial gates at the Little River recreation reserve are a World War II memorial, designed by Little River local Thomas J. Richmond and opened in 1957.
-436

-434 Authentic Heritage Services Pty Ltd 2008, 'Veteran-related Heritage, vol. 3, item number 4535.

-Authentic Heritage Services Pty Ltd 2008, 'Veteran-related Heritage, vol. 3, item numbers 4532 and 4536.

-Les Sanderson, Little River, pers. comm., April 2021.
+early 1940s.355 There are also several military aircraft wreck sites off the coast, including an RAAF Spitfire Aircraft (wrecked 1942) and a Wirraway (lost 1950s).356 The memorial gates at the Little River recreation reserve are a World War II memorial, designed by Little River local Thomas J. Richmond and opened in 1957.357 355 Authentic Heritage Services Pty Ltd 2008, 'Veteran-related Heritage, vol. 3, item number 4535.
+356 Authentic Heritage Services Pty Ltd 2008, 'Veteran-related Heritage, vol. 3, item numbers 4532 and 4536.
+357 Les Sanderson, Little River, pers. comm., April 2021.

-15.0 ADVANCING SCIENTIFIC KNOWLEDGE AND AGRICULTURAL RESEARCH

-• State Research Farm, Werribee (HO75)

-15.1 Promoting scientific knowledge

-Early scientific investigations on the Werribee plains involved the study of fossils and geology.
+3.12 Advancing scientific knowledge and agricultural research 3.12.1 Promoting scientific knowledge Early scientific investigations on the Werribee plains involved the study of fossils and geology.
 Several scientists, including Richard Daintree, made some significant early discoveries about the nature of the country's geological past and its past fauna.
-Daintree worked with Selwyn on the Geological Survey of Victoria in the 1850s during which time he discovered several fossils of extinct animals in the Werribee area.
-437 Investigations by the Victorian government into the productive resources of the colony were also carried out in the 1850s and 1860s, which found some notable coal seams in the area.

-15.2 Developing agricultural research

-In the Werribee district, a wide expanse of open and relatively flat farming country close to Melbourne provided a well-suited location for the agricultural research and field trials.
-An early area of endeavour was improving the speed and efficiency of manual farming techniques, which were showcased in local ploughing matches that were popular from the c.
-1850s to the 1870s.
+Daintree worked with Selwyn on the Geological Survey of Victoria in the 1850s during which time he discovered several fossils of extinct animals in the Werribee area.358 Investigations by the Victorian government into the productive resources of the colony were also carried out in the 1850s and 1860s, which found some notable coal seams in the area.
+3.12.2 Developing agricultural research In the Werribee district, a wide expanse of open and relatively flat farming country close to Melbourne provided a well-suited location for the agricultural research and field trials.
+An early area of endeavour was improving the speed and efficiency of manual farming techniques, which were showcased in local ploughing matches that were popular from the c.1850s to the 1870s.
 Field trials and ploughing matches were also a test of the capacity of local ploughmen and local conditions.
 Farm machinery was fundamental to optimising efficient and production in farming, and considerable effort was made to test and promote new techniques.
 In the early 1900s Sunshine Harvester utilised a testing ground at Werribee where trials of new machinery and new components were carried out.
 In the 1940s the same company, now named H.V.
-McKay Massey Harris, operated farm equipment manufacture and field trials at a site on Shaws Road, Tarneit.
-438

-In the late-nineteenth century, Thomas Chirnside oversaw various agricultural tests and experiments at Werribee Park.
-In the late 1880s, the Chaffey brothers ran irrigation tests along the Werribee River.
-439 Local farmers also came together annually for the Werribee Agricultural Show, and eagerly observed demonstrations of new farming methods.
+McKay Massey Harris, operated farm equipment manufacture and field trials at a site on Shaws Road, Tarneit.359 In the late-nineteenth century, Thomas Chirnside oversaw various agricultural tests and experiments at Werribee Park.
+In the late 1880s, the Chaffey brothers ran irrigation tests at 'Quantin Binnah', Werribee.360 Local farmers also came together annually for the Werribee Agricultural Show, and eagerly observed demonstrations of new farming methods.

-437 Baillieres 1870.
+Figure 91.
+Intercolonial Ploughing Match held in Werribee in 1882, published in the Australasian Sketcher, showing a large crowd of spectators.
+The Werribee Park tower is visible in the background.
+(Source: State Library Victoria, Accession no: A/S12/08/82/2480) The promotion of closer settlement in Victoria from the early 1900s, and the associated push for efficient and productive agricultural practices, meant that developing improved methods or cropping and animal husbandry was of paramount concern to the government.
+The State Research Farm was established in 358 Baillieres 1870.

-438 Museum Victoria, item no. MM 23628, https://collections.museumsvictoria.com.au/items/785282

-439 Context 1997, p.
+359 Museum Victoria, item no. MM 23628, https://collections.museumsvictoria.com.au/items/785282 360 Context 1997, p.
 11.